 When the Father and Christ are dwelling in the saint, the same works and greater will be evident for all to behold.

-Verily, verily, I say unto you, He that believeth on me, the works that I do shall he do also; and greater works than these shall he do; because I go unto my Father.
+“Most assuredly, I say to you, he who believes in Me, the works that I do he will do also; and greater works than these he will do, because I go to My Father.
 (John 14:12)

 Because the Lord has gone to the Father He is able to descend into the saints and perform the same and greater works than took place during His time on the earth two thousand years ago.